dkucinskas/LibCSV4Net/README.md

 [NuGet package](http://nuget.org/packages/LibCSV4Net/)

+## Goal ##

+The goal is to have library, which does not depend on third party components is fast and simple to use.

 ## History ##

 This library started its life as port of Python CSV module.
 At the time I was searching for .Net library which could handle third party legacy CSV format.
 I didn't succeeded, so I created this library.
 It was tested with some huge data imports/exports.